FAIR-IMPACT/MOD/README.md

 MOD1.4 is considered stable (but surely improvable).
 We are currently working on MOD 2.0 designed as a profile of DCAT 2.

-MOD is discussed within the [RDA](http://rd-alliance.org)'s [Vocabulary Services Interest Group](http://rd-alliance.org/groups/vocabulary-services-interest-group.html) and more recently within the H2020 FAIRsFAIR Task 2.2 ("FAIR semantics").
+MOD is discussed within the [RDA](http://rd-alliance.org)'s [Vocabulary Services Interest Group](http://rd-alliance.org/groups/vocabulary-services-interest-group.html) and more recently within the H2020 FAIRsFAIR Task 2.2 ("FAIR semantics") and Horizon Europe FAIR-IMPACT's WP4.

 See the RDA VSSIG "ontology metadata" TG's working folder: https://drive.google.com/drive/folders/1EqEHwnhjQef9EtjhNifMYVREmdtD26BQ

 ## Versions